jdleo/jdleo-me-latest/src/blog/posts/semantic-diversity-benchmark.md

 ### 3. **The Reasoning Gap**

 The models that performed well likely have better internal representations of semantic relationships and can reason about them more effectively.
-This aligns with my previous thoughts on [transformer limitations](/blog/transformers-are-limited) - models that can actually reason about the task perform better than those that just pattern match.
+Models that can actually reason about the task perform better than those that just pattern match.

 ### 4. **Consistency Matters**